Ryan Newman (racing driver): Xfinity Series

-Camping World Truck Series
+Craftsman Truck Series

-Newman made his Truck Series debut on October 25, 2008, at Atlanta Motor Speedway, starting 10th in the 33 truck field driving Kevin Harvick's No. 2 Truck and passed his teammate Ron Hornaday Jr. with less than five laps to go to pick up his first truck series win in his first start making him the first driver to get their first Truck win at Atlanta and becoming the fourth driver to win in their first Truck race and joining the list of drivers who have won in all three of NASCAR's top series.
+Newman made his Truck Series debut on October 25, 2008, at Atlanta Motor Speedway, starting tenth in the 33 truck field driving Kevin Harvick's No. 2 Truck and passed his teammate Ron Hornaday Jr. with less than five laps to go to pick up his first truck series win in his first start making him the first driver to get their first Truck win at Atlanta and becoming the fourth driver to win in their first Truck race and joining the list of drivers who have won in all three of NASCAR's top series.

 Newman made his Truck Series return on July 24, 2013, at the inaugural Mudsummer Classic at Eldora Speedway, and finished third.

 In 2015, Newman made his return to the Truck Series at Kansas, replacing Joe Nemechek to drive the No. 8 Chevrolet Silverado where he finished second.

 On July 10, 2018, Jordan Anderson Racing announced that Newman would drive the No. 3 Chevrolet at Eldora.
 He would qualify tenth, but would fall four laps down, finishing in 30th.

 On March 17, 2021, Newman revealed that he would be returning to the Truck Series and entering the new Bristol dirt race with a new team in the series, DCC Racing, owned by Brad Means.
 This team used the No. 39, Newman's number when he drove for Team Penske in the Xfinity Series, and Stewart–Haas Racing in the Cup Series, driving a Ford, the manufacturer Newman drives in the Cup Series with Roush Fenway Racing.
 Brad Means is the son of Jimmy Means, the team owner of Xfinity Series team Jimmy Means Racing.
 However, he failed to qualify when the heat races were canceled due to rain, his first ever DNQ in NASCAR.